Bachelor's Degree in Business Administration

-The Business Administration major provides the maximum flexibility in course selection for a student to fulfill both personal and professional goals.
-Upon completion of University and College core requirements, the student may pursue a myriad of unique combinations of study to satisfy either a general or specific purpose.
+The bachelor's degree in Business Administration major provides the maximum flexibility in course selection for a student to fulfill both personal and professional goals.
+Upon completion of University and College core requirements, the student may pursue a myriad of unique combinations of study to satisfy either a general or specific business administration degree in CT.
 This includes combining study from two or three of the major disciplines of study within the college including those disciplines not listed in this catalog such as Economics and Management Information Systems, and combinations with other colleges at the University.
 In all cases, the student’s study program must be approved by the student’s faculty advisor.

 Students interested in adding a Teacher Certification to a program in Business Administration can do so.
-A brief description of the teacher certification requirements appears elsewhere in this catalog under the School of Education section.
+A brief description of the teacher certification requirements appears in the School of Education section.

 The Bachelor of Science degree in Business Administration permits a student, upon completion of the core business requirements and prerequisites applicable to all business degrees, to create a unique combination of courses in business or other academic disciplines.